hyperjump-io/json-schema/README.md

     Remove a schema from the local schema registry.
 * **getAllRegisteredSchemaUris**: () => string[]

-    This function returns all the registered schema URIs present in the repository
+    This function returns the URIs of all registered schemas
 * **hasSchema**: (uri: string) => boolean

     Check if a schema with the given URI is already registered.